phpearth/docs/php/sapi/cli.md

 # PHP command-line interface

-PHP is mostly known to be used for writing web applications.
-But that is not the whole picture of PHP language.
+The most common usage of PHP is development of web applications.
+The PHP CLI SAPI - server application programming interface provides development of command line applications.

 You can use PHP to write [command-line applications](http://php.net/manual/en/features.commandline.php) as well.